Go to My Ireland

 Touring Around Belfast

 Take a Black Cab tour in the company of a driver who grew up and now works these same streets.
-A unique personal perspective on the effects of the Troubles on the city and its communities that offers you the chance to get up close with landmarks like the Peace Walls, political murals, Short Strand and Titanic Belfast.
+A unique personal perspective on the effects of The Troubles on the city and its communities that offers you the chance to get up close with landmarks like the Peace Walls, political murals, Short Strand and Titanic Belfast.

-Museum of Orange Heritage
+Museum of Orange Heritage - Schomberg House

 The Museum of Orange Heritage features the largest collection of Orange artefacts in the world.
 Learn about the origins, traditions and continued relevance of the Orange Institution and its role in society since it was formed in 1795.